kantasv/jupyter-pytorch-docker-for-a6000/README.md

-Allows you to use jupyterlab remotely with RTX 6000 without complex complex configuration.
+Allows you to use jupyterlab remotely with RTX 6000 without complex complex configuration:)

+*Author: Kanta Yamaoka, Undergrad student of Osaka Prefecture University*

 This is for:
 - machine with Nvidia RTX A6000